 So, next time you’re asking someone for an update, consider adding a “because” followed by a reasonable justification to increase the compliance rate.

-“I would love to see the numbers you drew for the X project, because I’m presenting in a meeting tomorrow and it would be great to have the full picture.
+“I would love to see the numbers you drew for the X project because I’m presenting in a meeting tomorrow and it would be great to have the full picture.
 Would you mind sharing an update by 5 p.m. today?”

-8️⃣ Set a reasonable deadline
+Step #8: Set a reasonable deadline

-Another key element when asking for an update at work is to set a clear deadline.
 Assigning a clear date and/or time ensures timely delivery and creates a sense of urgency when needed.

 Still, it is important to set a reasonable deadline to leave enough time for the recipient to complete the requested task.

-At the same time, you don’t want to make it too flexible, and risk the recipient labeling your message as not urgent, and potentially forgetting all about it.
+At the same time, you don’t want to make it too flexible and risk the recipient labeling your message as not urgent, and potentially forgetting all about it.

 When in doubt, you can always ask them to confirm if the suggested time frame works for them.